ZealanL/RocketSim/README.md

 - Proper ball bounces
 - Car-ball collision with proper forces (will be refined more in the near future)
 - Boost usage and boost pads
+- Bumps and demos
+- Auto-flip when upside-down

 ## Simulation Accuracy
 RocketSim is not perfectly accurate, but it's close enough that it shouldnt matter.